SamGwilliamStudent/startup/README.md

 ## Midterm Notes
-"<div>" creates a division element
+"<div" creates a division element

 A CName DNS record type points you to another DNS record